ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 If a module returns stderr or otherwise fails to produce valid JSON, the actual output will still be shown in Ansible, but the command will not succeed.

-Don't write to files directly; use a temporary file and then use the `atomic_move` function from `ansibile.module_utils.basic` to move the updated temporary file into place.
+Don't write to files directly; use a temporary file and then use the `atomic_move` function from `ansible.module_utils.basic` to move the updated temporary file into place.
 This prevents data corruption and ensures that the correct context for the file is kept.

 Avoid creating a module that does the work of other modules; this leads to code duplication and divergence, and makes things less uniform, unpredictable and harder to maintain.
 Modules should be the building blocks.
 Instead of creating a module that does the work of other modules, use Plays and Roles instead.